Philippines' President says he'll 'break up' with US, tells Obama 'go to hell'

 - The US and Philippines just started joint military exercises in Manila

-Manila, Philippines (CNN)Filipino President Rodrigo Duterte's vitriol against the United States took another caustic turn Tuesday, when he threatened to "break up" with the US and said President Barack Obama can "go to hell."
+Manila, Philippines (CNN)Philippine President Rodrigo Duterte's vitriol against the United States took another caustic turn Tuesday, when he threatened to "break up" with the US and said President Barack Obama can "go to hell."

 Duterte's latest remarks came just as the US and Philippines started joint military exercises -- perhaps for the last time.